 ARTTU2 Research Programme

-The municipalities participating in the research
+The cities and municipalities participating in the research

 Survey on decision-makers